 I grew up in Spokane, WA with a boisterous family of five kids.
-After high school and living abroad in Germany I ventured to Oregon State University for my geology undergraduate.
-Then I attended the University of New Mexico for my MS in geology.
+After high school and living abroad in Germany, I ventured to Oregon State University for my geology undergraduate.
+Then I attended the University of New Mexico for my M.S. in geology.
 From there I lived in Alaska, Montana, and Hawaii before settling in Moscow.
-I have lots of years of professional experience working as a field geologist, water and environmental specialist, university instructor, and working with children.
-I am a parent of two boys who attend Palouse Prairie, and I have been affiliated with Palouse Prairie School since it’s founding.
+I have a secondary teaching certificate from Lewis Clark State College along with lots of years of professional experience working as a field geologist, water and environmental specialist, and university instructor.
+I am a parent of two Palouse Prairie alumni and have been affiliated with Palouse Prairie School since its founding.
 I am proud of my rich content background and am intrigued by the many different ways people learn.
-I love understanding the world and people around me.
-I also enjoy anything outdoors, especially backpacking, skiing, and running.
+I love understanding the world and the people around me.
+I also enjoy anything outdoors, especially backpacking, skiing, and hiking.
 My favorite description of education is Howard Gardner’s vision of education for all human beings: “a world citizenry that is highly literate, disciplined, capable of thinking critically and creatively, knowledgeable about a range of cultures, able to participate actively in discussions about new discoveries and choices, willing to take risks for what it believes in.”
-I think Expeditionary Learning excels at supporting this vision of education, and I am excited to be part of the talented and committed PPCS Crew.
+I think our school excels at supporting this vision of education, and I am excited to be part of the talented and committed PPCS Crew.

 Middle School Math